 - Rumiko Takahashi's first breakaway success, Urusei Yatsura, is filled to the brim with puns — its name, for example, can be read half a dozen ways depending on Kanji, Kana, and the use of spaces, each one of them a pun or joke.

 - One Piece lives and breathes puns.
-Attack names (most of Zoro's sword moves, notably, also resemble types of sushi when written), character names, and in the seventh movie over half the lines of the plot-central prophecy were puns.
+Attack names (most of Zoro's sword moves, notably, also resemble types of sushi when written), character names (The Seven Warlords of the Sea all have animals in their names), and in the seventh movie over half the lines of the plot-central prophecy were puns.

 - In Dragon Ball and Dragon Ball Z, nearly every name is some sort of pun based on food (Goku is the exception, since his name comes from Journey to the West).